illinois/autograding/README.md

 # Github University: A Language-Agnostic Automated Grading Solution

-Illinois Github University is an autograding toolset that leverages Github's Actions platform to create a stable, secure, and modular autograding platform that can easily be configured as a drop-in solution for any course regardless of
+Illinois Github University is an autograding toolset that leverages Github's Actions platform to create a stable, secure, and modular autograding platform that can easily be configured as a drop-in solution for any course regardless of core language or toolset of choice.

 ## Actions Suite